Neural Algorithmic Reasoning with Multiple Correct Solutions: Conclusion

 \section{Conclusion}

-We outline a two-part approach to Neural Algorithmic Reasoning with multiple solutions: we first train models to predict distributions of solutions and second stochastically extract solutions from those distributions.
-We demonstrate that accurate stochastic extraction of multiple solutions from distributions of solutions is feasible, given a good distribution, but also that NNs do not easily learn to predict good distributions, which means our methods will improve with advances in NN training in this field.
-We attribute this difficulty to a number of factors.
-First, Neural Algorithmic Reasoning is difficult: previous work has shown that NNs only learn up to 30\% accuracy on deterministic DFS without hint pointer reversal \cite{hint-reversal}.
+We outline a two-part approach to NAR with multiple solutions: we train models to predict distributions of solutions and stochastically extract solutions from those distributions.
+In the case of using a NAR to find multiple single-source shortest path solutions in a weighted graph we demonstrate that this is feasible, particularly on graphs with sizes that lie within the range of sizes we train our models on.
+For DFS, we see that this task is significantly more challenging, as indicated by prior NAR research.
+We attribute this result to a number of factors.
+First, previous work indicates that emulating DFS with NAR is a difficult task.
 Second, training a model to fit a distribution of solutions does not directly optimize for correct solutions.
 Solutions must still be extracted from the distribution via stochastic methods, to which the loss metric does not extend (Figure \ref{fig:num_reruns}).
 Improving methods for extracting solutions remains an important algorithmic task.
 Still, with the promise of sampling multiple solutions from a distribution demonstrated, we believe our modifications of the CLRS benchmark act as proof-of-concept for further work.
-While typically straightforward to apply our method to an algorithm, a downside is it requires tailored work per algorithm (especially in designing sampling methods).
-A more general method not requiring algorithm-specific work would be ideal, if difficult to achieve.
+Our method would be applicable to other CLRS benchmark algorithms such as Minimum Spanning Tree, Bipartite Matching, and Task Scheduling.
 Having multiple solutions adds essential flexibility to applications of NAR such as cyberphysical systems and might aid in explaining NAR models.